john-data-chen/next-dnd-starter-kit/README.md

 **Love this template?**
 If you like it, don't forget to [give it a star](https://github.com/john-data-chen/next-dnd-starter-kit) today!

-And I have another easier starter kit: [ts-react-drag-and-drop-starter-kit ](https://github.com/john-data-chen/ts-react-drag-and-drop-starter-kit) for new users of React and TypeScript.
+And I have another easier template: [websocket-template](https://github.com/john-data-chen/websocket-template)

 Every star motivates me to deliver more high-quality templates. 🚀